ShchchowAMD/Stellaris/README.md

 - Stellaris: the game engine, will be built as a dll.
 - Sandbox: the game, will be built as a exe.

-After build the engine, copy stellaris.dll to the same dir as sandbox.exe.
+- Visual Studio Solution will be generated automatically.
+All you need to do is execute GenerateProjects.bat, it will do every thing for you.
+- Once VS Solution is generated, you may build projects.
+First time build will be fail, because it will copy Stellaris.dll to the same dir as Sandbox.exe, which is not exixt right now; build second time will work.

 CG NB